joaoarquimedes/letsencrypt-oci/README.md

 ## Requirements

 - The digital Let's Encrypt certificate must already exist in the directory specified in the ```conf.ini``` (```LETSENCRYPT_PATH```).<br>
-- Manual creation of the Load Balancer, listeners, backend-set, and backend in OCI is required.
-Subsequently, the script will keep the digital certificate updated.<br>
+- You are required to manually create the Load Balancer, listeners, backend set, and backend in OCI.<br>
-- This script does not create or update (renew) the Let's Encrypt certificates; it only compares the local certificate with the certificates published at the URL (domain) and publishes the certificate on the Load Balancer in OCI.
+- This script does not create or renew Let's Encrypt certificates.
+It only compares the local certificate with the certificates published at the URL (domain) and then publishes the certificate on the Load Balancer in OCI.